nataliadybczak/nataliadybczak/README.md

 # About me
 ### Hi there 👋
-My name is Natalia and I'm 18.
+My name is Natalia and I'm 19.
 I study Computer Science and Intelligent Systems at AGH University of Science and Technology.
-This is the beginning of my journey in the IT field.
-I am currently learning the basics of the C language and Python.

 Languages
 + **Polish** - Native language